swarmion/swarmion/user-docs/documentation/docs/getting-started/installation.md

 - `yarn`: install node dependencies in all packages;
 - `yarn package`: compile the common packages;
 - `yarn test`: run all tests;
-- `yarn upgrade-interactive --latest` in order to bump all dependencies to their latest version.
+- `yarn upgrade-interactive` in order to bump all dependencies to their latest version.
 Be careful as it may introduce breaking changes;

 ## Configure the deploy user